 - A bag or backpack

 - A drink or snacks (for your break)

-- Laptops, notebooks, tablets or any other personal computing device
+- Laptops, notebooks, PDAs or any other personal computing devices

 - Cameras or other photographic equipment